HirotheChamp/MyPortfolio/README.md

 ## Acknowledgement

-This project came through researching what ideas could be of use to Developers working in their industry.
-It was a project recommended to try out by many experienced developers already in the industry.
+This project idea came to mind since I did not have a website to showcase my work.
+I also wanted to work with SASS because I am constantly trying to improve upon my skills.